 Where does the state get funding for schools?
 How does YOUR school receive its funding?
 What are the pressures on state and local funding?
 When should the budget cycle begin?

-Bob Dwan, associate executive director of Michigan School Business Officials, will address all of these issues and more in easy-to-understand terms, with examples from the field, during the MASA’s Midwinter Preconference on Jan.
+Bob Dwan, associate executive director of Michigan School Business Officials, addressed all of these issues and more in easy-to-understand terms, with examples from the field, during the MASA’s Midwinter Preconference on Jan.
 23 from 1 p.m. to 4 p.m.
-Whether you are new to the superintendent’s job or just looking for additional financial knowledge, there will be something for you in this informative session delivered key learnings to assist you with your challenging job.
+Whether you were new to the superintendent’s job or just looking for additional financial knowledge, this informative session delivered key learnings to assist you with your challenging job.

 Hot Topic Session: Results of the Adequacy Study from the School Finance Research Collaborative

 Last year, the School Finance Research Collaborative commissioned an adequacy study to determine the true cost of educating Michigan’s students.
 During this Hot Topic Session, researchers from Augenblick, Palaich and Associates will present the results of the study.
 The ten-member research team included national school finance experts and a study team well exceeding 100 years of combined experiences in studying school finance issues.
 The report that was outlined to the conference attendees detailed the approaches used to estimate the resources needed in Michigan to meet state standards.
-Speakers include Dr. Daniel Reattoir, Superintendent, Eastern Upper Peninsula ISD; Dr. Michael Rice, Superintendent, Kalamazoo Public Schools; Justin Silverstein, Co-Chief Executive Officer, Augenblick, Palaich and Associates; and Michaela Tonking, Associate, Augenblick, Palaich and Associates.
+Speakers included Dr. Daniel Reattoir, Superintendent, Eastern Upper Peninsula ISD; Jason Mellema, Superintendent, Ionia ISD; Justin Silverstein, Co-Chief Executive Officer, Augenblick, Palaich and Associates; and Michaela Tonking, Associate, Augenblick, Palaich and Associates.

 3% Refund: Latest News and Information

 The Michigan Supreme Court’s ruling that it was unconstitutional for public school employees to have 3% deducted from their salaries for retirement health care has created many questions among our members and their staff.
-MSBO Associate Executive Director Bob Dwan dove in-depth with an update on the 3% refund and share the latest news and information that you need to know during his second appearance at the Midwinter Conference during the General Session.
+MSBO Associate Executive Director Bob Dwan dove in-depth with an update on the 3% refund and shared the latest news and information that you need to know during his second appearance at the Midwinter Conference during the General Session.

-Un-Conference sessions, led by MASA members, are informal, peer-to-peer sessions that allow school leaders to come together to share with and learn from one another in an open environment.
-These sessions allow participants to harness the experience, expertise and energy of their colleagues in the room.
-This is in no way a sit-and-get session.
-Instead, audience participation is what drives the Un-Conference.
-Topics for Un-Conference sessions include:
+Un-Conference sessions, led by MASA members, were informal, peer-to-peer sessions that allowed school leaders to come together to share with and learn from one another in an open environment.
+These sessions allowed participants to harness the experience, expertise and energy of their colleagues in the room.
+These were in no way a sit-and-get session.
+Instead, audience participation drove the Un-Conference.
+Topics for Un-Conference sessions included: